BatmanAoD/project-ffi-unwind/rfcs/niko.md

 callback to `panic!` instead, unwinding from the Rust callback into C, and then from C back into Rust.

-> XXX _this_ use-case does _not_ require destructors.
+> XXX this use-case also does involve foreign frames with destructors.

 ### lua bindings and longjmp

-Although longjmp/setjmp are not directly in scope for this group, there is an interesting interaction that was uncovered and is worth documenting.
+Although `longjmp`/`setjmp` are not directly in scope for this group, there is an interesting interaction that was uncovered and is worth documenting.
 On Windows targets specifically, longjmp is implemented using the same "Structured Exception Handling" (SEH) mechanism that is used for C++ exceptions and other